leotonin/mydex/README.md

 ## Contributing

 Forks, pull requests and suggestions are more than welcome.
-This is a little hobby
+This is a little hobby project crated and maintained by a student, but there will be updates every now and then.

 ## License